yozhgoor/cargo-temp/README.md

 # cargo-temp

-A CLI tool for linux (currently) that allow you to create a temporary new rust project using cargo with already installed dependencies.
+A CLI tool for linux (currently) that allow you to create a new rust project in a temporary directory with already installed dependencies.

+Only *nix OS are supported for now because a shell is ran while the project is being edited by the user.
+It would be nice to have this working on Windows.
+If you know how to this, please open an issue to tell us (or a PR.)

 ## Features